LogtalkDotOrg/logtalk3/QUICK_START.md

 [learning guide](https://logtalk.org/learning.html) includes a suggested walkthrough.

-1. Select and open one of the examples directory.
+1. Select an example and open its directory.

 2. Read the example `NOTES.md` file for a description of the example.

-3. Open the `SCRIPT.txt` file for instructions on how to load the example and for sample queries that you may try by copying-and-pasting them to your Prolog interpreter top-level.
+3. Open the `SCRIPT.txt` file for instructions on how to load the example and for sample queries that you may try by copying and pasting them to your Prolog interpreter top-level.